-Revenue from the sale of goods is recognised upon the delivery of goods to customers.
+Revenue from the sale of retail goods are recognised upon the delivery of goods to customers whereas revenue from training is recognised post completion of such services.

 (ii) Government grants and contributions

 Anglicare generally recognises government grants and subsidies as income as it incurs the expenditure for which the grant or subsidy was provided.
 Where a liability exists within the arrangement to repay unspent funds, Anglicare recognises a liability to the grant holder on the balance sheet.
 Where a liability to repay does not exist and there are no sufficiently specific performance obligations identified, for instance in the case of donations, income is recognised upon receipt of the cash.